 In this case, CSS selectors enable you to efficiently locate and test interactions on the login page, making the process automated and repeatable.

-Tips for Using CSS Selectors Effectively
+Tips for Writing Efficient CSS

 *